Kids Turkey Headbands Craft are perfect for the fall season and for decorating on Thanksgiving day. Check out some more

-- The first thing to do is all your construction paper to the the size and length you need them.
+- The first thing to do is all your construction paper to the size and length you need them.

 - Use brown construction paper as the band around your child’s head.
-I used two strips for each and stapled the ends together, but you can also glue if you would like.
-If you glue make sure to allow time to dry if not the headband will fall apart.
-After stapling one end I wrapped it around each of their heads to see where it needed to be stapled again.
+I used two strips for each and stapled the ends together, but you can also glue them if you like.
+If you glue, make sure to allow it time to dry.
+If not, the headband will fall apart.
+After stapling one end, I wrapped it around each of their heads to see where it needed to be stapled again.

-- Using a pencil I drew the turkey’s body on the brown construction paper.
+- I drew the turkey’s body on brown construction paper using a pencil.

 - Cut the orange construction paper into strips.
 This will be the turkey’s legs.

 - On a piece of construction paper, draw your child’s hand.
 Stacking all the colors together, cut out the hand prints.

 You can easily find a turkey body template on Pinterest or even a simple Google research.

-- For the legs I had to help my youngest, but I showed my oldest daughter once and she got the hang of it.
-Your little one’s might need some help folding the strip in the correct direction, but it’s a way great way to practice fine motor skills.
+- I had to help my youngest with the legs, but I showed my oldest daughter once, and she got the hang of it.
+Your little ones might need help folding the strip in the correct direction, but it’s a great way to practice fine motor skills.

 - Using the orange strips of construction paper, fold the paper like an accordion, back and forth.

 - Glue the turkey’s feet at the bottom of your accordion strips.

-- Now you are ready to glue all the pieces on your brown handband.
+- Now you are ready to glue all the pieces on your brown head band.

 - Glue the turkey’s body on the front of the headband and the legs dangling to the side.

 - For the handprints, you can either glue or staple them on.

-My girls really wanted to wear their turkeys, so I decided to staple the handprints on the back (on the inside of the strip), knowing that they would not wait for the glue to dry.
+My girls wanted to wear their turkeys, so I stapled the handprints on the back (on the inside of the strip), knowing that they would not wait for the glue to dry.

-I think they really enjoyed this craft!
-They wore their turkey headbands all afternoon and even the hubby thought it was really cute.
+I think they enjoyed this craft!
+They wore their turkey headbands all afternoon, and even the hubby thought it was cute.